NiklasRenner/dependency-list-maven-plugin/README.md

 ##### why
 * to try out Groovy
 * to learn developing Maven plugins
-* to get a pretty formatted list of dependencies for a project
+* to get a formatted list of dependencies for a project

 ##### example use
 ```